DCAN-Labs/automated-subset-analysis/README.md

     - If this flag is included, it must include paths to readable `.csv` files with 2 columns: `Subjects` (the number of subjects in each subset) and `Correlation` (the correlation between each randomly generated subset in that pair).

+    - Giving this flag multiple `.csv` files will put all of their correlations onto one visualization.

 1. `--skip-subset-generation` takes either no parameters or one path to a readable directory as a parameter.
 Include this flag to calculate correlations and create the visualization using existing subsets instead of randomly generating new ones.
 By default, the subsets to use for calculating the correlations between average matrices and producing a visualization will be assumed to exist in the `--output` folder.
 To load subsets from a different folder, add the path to this flag as a parameter.

-#### Notes for Step-Skipping Flags
+##### Notes for Step-Skipping Flags

 - If `--skip-subset-generation` or `--only-make-graphs` is included, then `--subset-size` and `--n-analyses` will do nothing.
 - If `--only-make-graphs` is included, then `--skip-subset-generation` will do nothing.
-- Unless the `--only-make-graphs` flag is used, the `.csv` file(s) with subsets' average correlations will/must be called `correlations_sub1_sub2.csv`, `correlations_sub1_all2.csv`, and/or `correlations_sub2_all1.csv`.
+- Unless the `--only-make-graphs` flag is used, the `.csv` file(s) with subsets' average correlations will/must be called `correlations_sub1_sub2.csv`, `correlations_sub1_all2.csv`, and `correlations_sub2_all1.csv`.

-#### Visualization Formatting Arguments (8)
+#### Optional Visualization Elements (4)

-1. `--axis-font-size` takes one positive integer, the font size of the text on both axes of the visualizations that this script will create.
-If this argument is excluded, then by default, the font size will be `30`.

 1. `--fill` takes one parameter, a string that is either `all` or `confidence-interval`.
 Include this flag to choose which data to shade in the visualization.
 Choose `all` to shade in the area within the minimum and maximum correlations in the dataset.
 Choose `confidence-interval` to only shade in the 95% confidence interval of the data.
-By default, this argument will be `confidence-interval`.
+By default, neither will be shaded.
+This argument cannot be used if `--only-make-graphs` has multiple parameters.

+1. `--hide-legend` takes no parameters.
+Unless this flag is included, the output visualization(s) will display a legend in the top- or bottom-right corner showing the name of each thing plotted on the graph: data points, average trendline, confidence interval, and/or entire data range.

+1. `--plot` takes one or more strings: `scatter` and/or `stdev`.
+By default, a visualization will be made with only the average.
+Include this flag with the parameter `scatter` to also plot all data points as a scatter plot, and/or with the parameter `stdev` to also plot standard deviation bars for each sample size.

+1. `--rounded-scatter` takes no parameters.
+Include this flag to reduce the total number of data points plotted on any scatter-plot visualization by only including points at rounded intervals.
+This flag does nothing unless `--plot` includes `scatter`.

+#### Visualization Formatting Arguments (6)

+1. `--axis-font-size` takes one positive integer, the font size of the text on both axes of the visualizations that this script will create.
+If this argument is excluded, then by default, the font size will be `30`.

 1. `--graph-title` takes one string, the title at the top of all output visualizations and the name of the output `.html` visualization files.
 To break the title into two lines, include `<br>` in the `--graph-title` string.
 Unless this flag is included, each visualization will have one of these default titles:
     - "Correlations Between Average Subsets"